Developmental-Behavioral Pediatrics

 Developmental-Behavioral Pediatrics Fellowship

-The Developmental-Behavioral Pediatrics Fellowship is a three-year, ACGME-accredited academic training program that has been recognized by grant funding through the Maternal and Child Health Bureau.
+The Developmental-Behavioral Pediatrics Fellowship is a three-year, ACGME-accredited academic training program that has earned grant funding through the Maternal and Child Health Bureau.

 California Leadership Education in Neurodevelopmental and Related Disabilities (CA-LEND) Fellowship Program

-We have been training leaders, educating community providers, conducting research and promoting systems change for children with or at risk for neurodevelopmental disabilities, including those with autism spectrum disorders.
-Our mission is to create an interdisciplinary learning community where leaders in Maternal and Child Health, especially in California, prepare to serve children with, or at risk for, neurodevelopmental disabilities and their families.
-We aim to do this with a life-course perspective, through family-centered, culturally responsive, coordinated, comprehensive and developmentally appropriate clinical care, teaching, research and systems change.
+We have been training leaders, educating community providers, conducting research and promoting systemic change for children with or at risk for neurodevelopmental disabilities, including those with autism spectrum disorders.
+Our goal is to create an interdisciplinary learning community where leaders in maternal and child health, especially in California, prepare to serve these children and their families.
+We aim to do this with a life-course perspective, through patient- and family-centered, culturally responsive, coordinated, comprehensive and developmentally appropriate clinical care, teaching, research and systems change.

 Pediatric Residency Program